Updated as of April 2018 with new and improved resources!

 New England, a foodie paradise

 A recent family vacation gave me an opportunity to explore an area of the country that I have not been to in quite some time, New England.
 While Alicia has family in the area and grew up spending parts of her summers there, I have never explored it as much with her as I was able to do on this trip.
 We visited Kennebunkport, Portland, Newport, and Narragansett during our time in this New England road trip.
-While we obviously participated in the local fare, we also made sure to get some runs in.

 As for the town of Kennebunkport, it is the epitome of a summer town in Maine.
 It is cheesy, local shops selling sweatshirts and nicknacks, and a constant stream of tourists overwhelming the streets.
 And you know what?
 I liked it!
 The feel of the town–very much not a city–was perfect.
 It is incredibly family friendly, gorgeous scenery, and extremely comfortable.

 For food, we did not mess around.
 Nearly every meal (maybe not breakfast) entailed a full plate of delicious local shellfish.
 Two places stood out to me, The Clam Shack in downtown Kennebunkport, and Wolff Farm & Lobster.